gautamjuyal/typescript/typescript.md

-## INTERFACE
+# INTERFACE

-# Definition : Interfaces are similar to classes.
+Interfaces are similar to classes.
 Used in TS to define a schema(?)/ contract that an object must adhere to.

-# Usage :
+## Usage :

 1. In a typescript file, an interface is defined like this: